Understanding Periodic vs Perpetual Inventory Management Systems

 In addition, between time periods you are blind to the movement of your goods as well as your COGS.

-On the upside, frequent manual inspections you can check the quality and status of your goods, which works well for goods with limited shelf lives.
+On the upside, frequent manual inspections you can check the quality and status of your goods.
+This works well for goods with limited shelf life.

 If you’re running a business with 3 or more employees, chances are you’re already using some form of perpetual inventory management.

-Moving forward, the perpetual method of inventory management is highly recommendable and rightly so, for its time and administration saving capabilities if for nothing else.
+Moving forward, the perpetual method of inventory management is highly recommendable and rightly so.
+It has time and administration saving capabilities if for nothing else.

 If you’re in need of an inventory management software that allows FIFO capability, try EMERGE App and see what we can do for you.

-Take advantage of our flexible system and batch labeling features that will enable you to focus on what matters to your business, and ensure that real time and relevant data is always at your fingertips.
+Take advantage of our flexible system and batch labeling features.
+They will enable you to focus on what matters to your business.
+And ensure that real time and relevant data is always at your fingertips.